finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

    Thanks a lot,
    ```
 ## Approval
-- [ ] Assign this issue to Executive Director for approval
+- [ ] If this is a proposal for a **new FINOS project**, assign this issue to FINOS Executive Director for approval
+- [ ] If this is a proposal for a **new workstream under an existing FINOS project**, request approval from the project's lead maintainer(s)

 ## Project setup
 - [ ] If applicable, create a new project for the modeling initiative on the Legend hosted instance